-Nanaimo City Council made a commitment to re-establish the City’s economic development function following the closure of the Nanaimo Economic Development Corporation in 2017.
+Council made a commitment to re-establish the City’s economic development function following the closure of the Nanaimo Economic Development Corporation in 2017.

-On November 18, 2019 Council established the The Economic Development Task Force (EDTF).
+The Terms of Reference for the Economic Development Task Force (the ‘Task Force’) were approved at the 2019-OCT-07 Council meeting.
+The Economic Development Task Force (EDTF) was established by Council on 2019-NOV-18.
 The Task Force has two deliverables: to create an economic development strategy fro the City of Nanaimo and to develop an external agency (Nanaimo Prosperity Agency).

 The Task Force is comprised of thirteen members, including representation from:

 - Chamber of Commerce

 - Community Futures

 - Five members-at-large